What To Expect at Fine Art Bartending School

 Resumes – Bartending is not a traditional job with traditional rules for resumes.
 To help you out, we outline 45 minutes of tips and recommendations for preparing a great bartending resume.
 We also have a few more bartender resume writing tips for you to check out in advance

 How to look for a bartending job.
 The bar and restaurant industry is quite different from most.
 Its worth taking 45 minutes and talking about how to go about looking for a bartending job.

 Your feedback on Fine Art Bartending School

 Hopefully this gives you a pretty good idea of what its like to attend our program.
 The majority of your time will be spent behind our bar, bartending.
-And about 25% of the time we will sit and discuss the theory side.
+And about a third of the time we will sit and discuss the theory side.
 You are up and down a lot, and the time flies by.

 If you take our weekday or weekend classes, and you feel you missed something, you are welcome to come back.
 Even if you just want to repeat a single class, you are welcome to return for a day or night anytime, no charge, forever.
 That’s the Fine Art Bartending Guarantee.